 Here at the Strategist, we like to think of ourselves as crazy (in the good way) about the stuff we buy, but as much as we’d like to, we can’t try everything.
 Which is why we have People’s Choice, in which we find the best-reviewed products and single out the most convincing ones.
 (You can learn more about our rating system and how we pick each item here.)

-And while we’ve written about lots of desk accessories — including the best office chairs, the most ergonomic keyboards and mouses, and the best laptop stands — here, we’ve rounded up the best standing desks, as praised by the most enthusiastic reviewers on Amazon.
+And while we’ve written about lots of desk accessories — including the best standing-desk converters, the most ergonomic keyboards and mouses, and the best laptop stands — here, we’ve rounded up the best standing desks, as praised by the most enthusiastic reviewers on Amazon.

 Best-rated (and least expensive) standing desk